2017 NFL Scouting Combine Results: Draft Prospects Who Changed Their Stock

 Linebacker Reuben Foster, Alabama

 Alabama linebacker Reuben Foster hurt his draft stock by getting dismissed from the 2017 NFL Combine.
 Foster left Indianapolis early due to a verbal altercation while waiting for a medical exam.
-The Alabama linebacker has since apologized for arguing with a hospital worker, and he called it a miss understanding.
+The Alabama linebacker has since apologized for arguing with a hospital worker, and he called it a misunderstanding.

 However, NFL teams could already question his character.
 Brooks writes that Foster was expected to go among the top 20 picks, but these questions could hurt his status.
 Foster has a ton of great film, but this incident shows a lack of emotional control and professionalism, per Brooks.
 Either way, Foster can address these issues at his pro day.